gavincotterill/modulr/README.md

 Each of these schedule objects is a list of data.frames, one per individual, detailing where they were with time intervals.
-The time intervals are the same for each individual, regardless of whether or not they moved, which is why there are some rows where the state doesn’t change.
+The time intervals are the same for each individual, regardless of whether or not they moved.
 We can use the “schedule” object `ind` for a few different things including making an `igraph` graph with `graph_from_schedule()`, which we can plot using `plot_simulated_graph()`.